mahoney1/test/rest-auth-oauth2.md

 The REST Server is configured to persist the business network cards (required to connect to the network) and the OAUTH 2.0 user authentication tokens using MongoDB store.
 Administrators of any REST server must select Passport strategies to authenticate clients such as applications etc in multi user mode (there are a wide range of strategies (300+ at the time of writing).

 In a business organisational sense, enterprise  strategies such as SAML, JSON Web Tokens (JWT) or LDAP are more appropriate obviously, a classic example for the latter being authentication to an organisational Active Directory server.
-We use Google as the authentication provider for this tutorial, as its easy for anyone to setup a Google account (see Appendix on how to achieve this) and carry out the tutorial without worrying about prereqs to be installed.
+We use Google as the authentication provider for this tutorial, as its easy for anyone to setup a Google account (see Appendix on how to achieve this) and carry out the tutorial without worrying about middleware prereqs to be installed or configured.

 Note that for a production environment goes, an organisation would typically deploy multiple instances of a REST server to increase resiliency of the system.
 When doing this, all instances would share a data source (eg. network storage) so that the user doesn’t have to be authenticated on each individual instance.